Labs64/netlicensing.io/_posts/2020-03-17-build-guided-product-tours-using-guidechimp.md

 ];
 {% endhighlight %}

-Single tour steps can be associated with particular element on the page by defining `element` attribute.
+Every tour step can be associated with particular element on the page by specifying its CSS selector in `element` attribute.

-As a next step you need to initialize GuideChimp object and define action to start tour:
+As a next, you need to initialize GuideChimp object and define what action or event will start the tour.
+In this example we hook to the click on elemnt with id `startTour` (assuming such element is present on your page):

 {% highlight javascript %}
 var guideChimp = new GuideChimp(tour);